Häagen-Dazs: Products

-Häagen-Dazs ice cream comes in several traditional flavors as well as several esoteric flavors that are specific to the brand, such as Vanilla Swiss Almond and Bananas Foster.
+Häagen-Dazs ice cream comes in several traditional flavors as well as several esoteric flavors that are specific to the brand, such as Vanilla Swiss Almond and Rum Raisin.
 It is marketed as a "super-premium" brand: it is quite dense (very little air is mixed in during manufacturing), uses no emulsifiers or stabilizers other than egg yolks, and has a high butterfat content.
 It is sold both in grocery stores and in dedicated retail outlets serving ice cream cones, sundaes, and so on.

 Since 1992, most of the world's Häagen-Dazs products have been manufactured at a plant in Tilloy-lès-Mofflaines, France that is now controlled by General Mills.
 In the United States and Canada, Häagen-Dazs is licensed to and produced by Froneri.
 Häagen-Dazs entered the Japanese market in 1984 by forming a joint venture with Suntory and Takanashi Milk, which has produced their products there ever since.
 The factory is located in Takasaki, Gunma Prefecture, Japan.

 To offset increasing ingredient and delivery costs, Häagen-Dazs downsized their pint ice cream cartons (1 USpt) in the US to 14 USoz in January 2009.
 In March 2009, they announced that they would be downsizing their quart cartons (1 USqt) to 28 USoz.